 Any successful VoC programme includes four key elements:

-Solicit customer feedback.
+- Solicit customer feedback.
 This can be achieved in a variety of ways, from direct and indirect feedback to inferred feedback.
-Some ways to gather feedback are through customer interviews, online surveys, live chat, website reviews, net promoter scores, and focus group.
+Some ways to gather feedback are through customer interviews, online surveys, live chat, website reviews, net promoter scores, and focus groups.

-Share feedback across your company.
-After feedback is gathered, it should be shared with stakeholders across your company—not just among leadership, but as far as wide as possible, helping teammates from all parts of your business understand your customers better.
+- Share feedback across your company.
+After feedback is gathered, it should be shared with stakeholders across your company—not just among leadership, but as far and wide as possible, helping teammates from all parts of your business understand your customers better.

 Here are some common challenges businesses can encounter when implementing a VoC solution.

 - Lack of engagement or support from senior leadership.
 Companies say they want to create a customer-centric business, but when push comes to shove, it can be difficult to keep senior leadership engaged in an ongoing effort.
 Speak up if you see that happening.
 Identify and assign a senior level person who will champion the programme.

 - Not speaking to customers in ways they understand.
 You value the voice of the customer, but you’re still not speaking to them on the channels or platforms they prefer.
 Or perhaps the way you’re speaking to them isn’t how they hear it best.
 Make sure you know your customers, including where and how they like to interact with your brand.
 Your marketing team should include those preferences in their buyer personas and journey maps.

 - Employees lack decision-making power to act on feedback.
 Frontline staff, such as call centre workers, customer service, or salespeople, must be empowered to make decisions when they talk with customers.
 They are the first to hear when something goes wrong, and they can advocate for customers in ways that add immediate value to your brand.
 Make sure they have the power to act on feedback.

 How can you measure the success of your voice of the customer programme?